Purpose of the Award

 Nature of the Award

 The Doctoral Dissertation Proposal Scholarship is sponsored by Clarivate Analytics.
-It was established in 1981 and is administered by the ASIS&T Education and Professional Advancement Committee.
-The award consists of a scholarship of up to $1,500, a certificate, and up to $500 towards travel or other expenses to the award recipient, contingent upon the recipient’s attending the ASIS&T annual meeting to accept their award, and the opportunity to present the research at the ASIS&T Annual Meeting
+It was established in 1981 and is administered by the ASIS&T Awards & Honors Committee.
+The award consists of a scholarship of up to US$1,500, a certificate, and up to US$500 towards travel or other expenses to attend the Annual Meeting, contingent upon the recipient’s attending the ASIS&T annual meeting to accept their award, and the opportunity to present the research at the ASIS&T Annual Meeting

 Presentation of the Award